open-feature/openfeature.dev/blog/2025-03-18-devcycle-march-hackathon.md

 ```

 Integrating OFREP with Cloudflare Workers offers a scalable and high-performance solution for feature flag evaluation at the edge built on open standards.
-This was a great demo during our Hackathon; there is still some work to do to productize this OFREP worker; reach out to us if you think this is an interesting use-case for OFREP as we continue to work on it: https://github.com/DevCycleHQ-Sandbox/OFREP-bucketing-worker
+This was a great demo during our Hackathon; there is still some work to do to productize [this OFREP worker](https://github.com/DevCycleHQ-Sandbox/OFREP-bucketing-worker); reach out to us if you think this is an interesting use-case for OFREP as we continue to work on it.

 ### OpenFeature CLI Contribution